trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/ids_stabber.md

 The real time alert visualizer is a type of real time stabber.
 See the section of [Real Time Stabbers](/docs/ug/cg/stabber) for more.
 Since it requires browsers with support for WebSockets and LocalStorage, using the latest version of Google Chrome is a safe bet.

-## Using the real time alert stabber
+## Using the Real Time Alert Stabber

 Let us examine each section of the console.

 ![](image/ids_stabber.png)

+*Figure: Real Time Alerts Stabber Module*

 ### Description